qwinkki/DockerPostgreSQLAuth/README.md

 How to run:
 First of all you need to download libpqxx to the project and connect libraries!
 1. Open Docker
-2. Open PgAdmin 4
-3. Create database in PgAdmin: AuthTest
-4. start cmd and go to project(cd)
+2. start cmd and go to project(cd)
-5. write "docker-compose up -d"
+3. write "docker-compose up -d"
-6. start the project and use it
+4. start the project and use it

 In general, this project only register new users with their passwords, then when user is loggining new table is creating with his login, there you can write anything you want;
 Also you can create a lot of users and tables for them;